 4. Pass on the airplane extras.

-My favorite plane snacks are things like nuts, seeds, fruits which won’t crush (bananas tend to be a no-go), and homemade vegan granola bars.
+My favorite plane snacks are things like nuts, seeds, fruits (like oranges or bananas), and homemade vegan granola bars.

-Even better?
 You can bring a reusable cup — like this one — and ask the wonderful flight attendants to fill it up with your complimentary drink of choice!
+Works every time for me and often I get compliments on bringing my reusables!

 P.S.
 Also avoid using the straws!
 Both on the airplane and in your everyday life.

-P.P.S.
-If you like this post, check this one out next on 20 ways to be a better green traveler!
+Loving this post on plastic-free travel tips?
+Check this one out next on 20 ways to be a better green traveler!

 5. Throw out that plastic razor.